sdenier/Articles/demystifying_git2.md

-# Demystifying Git: 3 Concepts to Do Everything with Git

 In the previous article, we saw three essential concepts of revision tools: snapshot, graph, and changeset.
 In the following, we can apply these concepts to understand how Git commands operate on your project.
 This will teach us how to think like Git.

 [[MORE]]